glacials/splits-io/docs/api_v4.md

 | Category      | ID            | A base 10 number             | 312, 1456, 11                         |

 Your code shouldn't care too much about what these attributes actually are, as they're all represented as unique strings.
-But as a human it's nice to be able to glean some meaning out of them.
+But of course as a human it's nice to be able to glean some meaning out of them.

 ## Run
 ```bash